© 2023 Visit San Antonio. All Rights Reserved.

 DreamWeek

-The DreamWeek Summit is a multi-day series of events designed with a singular purpose in mind: to foster the free exchange of ideas on universal issues affecting the human race.
-Events take a variety of forms, from symposiums, panel discussions, and debates to film screenings, concerts, and art exhibits.
-Since 2013, the summit has grown to include more than 100 partners hosting over 150 events throughout the San Antonio area annually and attracting a global audience of civic-minded individuals.
+The DreamWeek Summit is a multi-day series of events designed with a singular purpose: to foster the free exchange of ideas on universal issues affecting the human race.
+Events take various forms, from symposiums, panel discussions, and debates to film screenings, concerts, and art exhibits.
+Since 2013, the summit has grown to include more than 100 partners, hosting over 150 events throughout the San Antonio area annually and attracting a global audience of civic-minded individuals.

 February